zeitspace/zeitbook-frontend/steps/02-service-worker.md

 A service worker is a piece of JavaScript code that your browser runs in the background.
 It provides features such as push notifications, background data synchronization, and resource and request caching.
 Since it is a [JavaScript Worker](https://www.html5rocks.com/en/tutorials/workers/basics/), it doesn't have access to the DOM.
 However, it can interact with the DOM indirectly by communicating with your application's main thread.
 In this step, you'll create a service worker that caches static resources upon which your application depends, as well as API requests made by your application.

+> Service workers are supported by Chrome (for desktop and mobile devices), Firefox, and Opera.
+They're also available in Edge and Safari behind a feature flag.
+They aren't supported in Internet Explorer.

 ## Create a service worker to cache your application's resources

 Open the file at `assets/service-worker.js`, then insert the following code: